lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 ## Pure mode vs pre-hash mode

 {{RFC5652}} specifies that digital signatures for CMS are produced using a digest of the message to be signed, and the signer's private key.
-At the time of publication of that RFC, all signature algorithms supported in CMS required a message digest to be calculated externally to that algorithm, which would then be supplied to the algorithm implementation when calculating and verifying signatures.
+At the time of publication of that RFC, all signature algorithms supported in the CMS required a message digest to be calculated externally to that algorithm, which would then be supplied to the algorithm implementation when calculating and verifying signatures.
 Since then, EdDSA {{?RFC8032}}, SLH-DSA {{FIPS205}} and ML-DSA have also been standardised, and these algorithms support both a "pure" and "pre-hash" mode.
 In the pre-hash mode, a message digest (the "pre-hash") is calculated separately and supplied to the signature algorithm as described above.
 In the pure mode, the message to be signed or verified is instead supplied directly to the signature algorithm.
 When EdDSA {{?RFC8419}} and SLH-DSA {{?I-D.ietf-lamps-cms-sphincs-plus}} are used with CMS, only the pure mode of those algorithms is specified.
 This is because in most situations, CMS signatures are computed over a set of signed attributes that contain a hash of the content, rather than being computed over the message content itself.
-Since signed attributes are typically small, use of pre-hash modes in CMS wouldn't significantly reduce the size of the data to be signed, and hence offers no benefit.
+Since signed attributes are typically small, use of pre-hash modes in the CMS wouldn't significantly reduce the size of the data to be signed, and hence offers no benefit.
-This document follows that convention and does not specify the use of ML-DSA's pre-hash mode ("HashML-DSA") in CMS.
+This document follows that convention and does not specify the use of ML-DSA's pre-hash mode ("HashML-DSA") in the CMS.

 ## Signature generation and verification

-{{RFC5652}} describes the two methods that are used to calculate and verify signatures in CMS.
+{{RFC5652}} describes the two methods that are used to calculate and verify signatures in the CMS.
 One method is used when signed attributes are present in the signedAttrs field of the relevant SignerInfo, and another is used when signed attributes are absent.
 Each method produces a different "message digest" to be supplied to the signature algorithm in question, but because the pure mode of ML-DSA is used, the "message digest" is in fact the entire message.
 Use of signed attributes is preferred, but the conventions for signed-data without signed attributes is also described below for completeness.